Soham-Raj-Jain/Car_Classification/README.md

 # 🚗 Car Brand Classification (Algerian Used Cars)
 Deep learning model to classify car brands from 3,000+ images of used cars (BMW, Mercedes, etc.).
 Uses transfer learning with pre-trained CNNs, image preprocessing, and data augmentation.
 Includes Grad-CAM explainability and evaluation with accuracy and confusion matrix.
 Code and demo included.

-heck yes—here’s a polished, plug-and-play **README** outline you can drop into your repo.
-It’s “filled enough” to be useful on day one, with placeholders you’ll replace after you run your scripts (metrics, screenshots, Medium link, etc.).

 ---

 [![Python](https://img.shields.io/badge/Python-3.8%2B-blue.svg)](#)